Signatures of topological branched covers: Introduction

 \section{Introduction}

-We prove several formulas for the signatures of branched covers.
-Suppose $B^{n-2} \subset Y^n$ is an inclusion of one topological manifold into another.
+We give formulas for the signatures of branched covers in several contexts.
+First, suppose $B^{n-2} \subset Y^n$ is an inclusion of one topological manifold into another.
 Any connected unbranched cover of $Y-B$ can be uniquely extended to a branched cover $f: X \rightarrow Y$, a construction formalized in \cite{fox1957covering}.
-If $B$ happens to be embedded locally flatly in $Y$, then $X$, too, is a topological manifold, and we can study the signature of $X$.
-Theorem~\ref{viro} gives a signature formula for the covering manifold in this topological setting.
-We assume only that the branching $B$ set of $f$ is embedded locally flatly in $Y$.
-The formula is a generalization of classical results~\cite{{hirz1969signature},{viro1984signature}} on the signatures of smooth branched covers.
-The conclusion of Theorem~\ref{viro} appears to have been taken for granted by many yet to be viewed with uncertainty by others.
-As far as we know, it has never appeared in print.
+If $B$ happens to be embedded locally flatly in $Y$, then $X$, too, is a topological manifold, and we can compute the signature of $X$.

-Having established a signature formula for a topological cover with a locally flat branching set, we proceed to consider branching along surfaces embedded in the base with finitely many cone singularities.
-In this case, the covering space is a topological pseudomanifold~\cite[Definition 4.1.1]{banagl2007topological} and over a neighborhood of a singularity on the branching set the covering map is the cone on a branched cover in the usual sense.

-In Section~\ref{xi}, we use the topological signature formula to extend to the topological category results of the second author~\cite{kjuchukova2018dihedral} on the signatures of irregular dihedral branched covers (Definition~\ref{dihedral}) whose branching sets have isolated singularities.
-This is a step toward the classification of branched covers between topological manifolds.
-In the case where the manifold covered is $S^4$, our theorem complements recent results of Piergallini and Zuddas~\cite{piergallini2016branched} in that we explicitly relate invariants of the covering manifold to the topology near the non-locally-flat point on the branching set.
-As we will see, this set-up allows us to relate branched covers of four-manifolds to the study of open questions in knot theory in a new way.